timmoorhouse/mega65-forth/README.md

   - [ ] Handle file access modes.
   - [ ] Fix I/O status handling (when is status from READSS reset?).
   - [ ] Fix handling of I/O error cases.
+  - [ ] We might be able to move file I/O to forth by embedding the necessary bootstrapping code into the initial image and running it out of memory instead of reading it from a disk file.
 - SEARCH
 - Bootstrapping with portions of the dictionary written in Forth
   - [ ] A "skeletal" configuration with just the builtins.